For students

 Slow, soft, staccato

 Play a measure or section slowly, softly, and with staccato.
-This combination isolates finger precision and reveals weaknesses that normal playing conditions mask.

 #37